Cole-Hartman/corn-v3-keyboard/README.md

 <p>Done!</p>
 <img src="./assets/firmware.jpg" width="300" />

-## Mistakes I made
+## Warning
 <p>This was my first time soldering so definitely do a better job then I did or you will run into some issues.
 I had a short across my keyboard due to these two pins being soldered together.</p>
 <img src="./assets/short.jpg" width="300" />
-<p>Additionally, this is not a mistake but my first PCB was not working properly and after thorough testing I had to remake the right half.<p>
+<p>Additionally, my first PCB was not working properly unfortunately and after thorough testing I had to remake the right half.<p>